TULiberalArts/Psychology/pages/research.md

 ### Neurochemistry and Cognition
 ![Neurochemistry and Cognition Lab]({{site.baseurl}}/media/cropped Parikh Lab.jpg){:.img-right}
 Why do some older adults—but not all— develop dementia and Alzheimer’s disease?
 How do neurocognitive changes shape maladaptive drug-taking behaviors in addicts?
-Under the direction of Under the direction of **[Vinay Parikh](https://liberalarts.temple.edu/academics/faculty/parikh-vinay)**, this lab investigates cellular and neurochemical circuit mechanisms that maintain cognitive processes, specifically those involved in attention and executive functions, and how these mechanisms are affected by aging/pathological aging and exposure to drugs of abuse.
+Under the direction of **[Vinay Parikh](https://liberalarts.temple.edu/academics/faculty/parikh-vinay)**, this lab investigates cellular and neurochemical circuit mechanisms that maintain cognitive processes, specifically those involved in attention and executive functions and how these mechanisms are affected by aging/pathological aging and exposure to drugs of abuse.
 The lab utilizes a combination of neuroscientific approaches including rodent behavioral paradigms, in vivo electrochemical recordings, genetic manipulations and protein biochemistry.
 - [Neurochemistry and Cognition (NECO) Lab](https://sites.temple.edu/parikh/)

 ## Behavioral Neurophysiology Lab